 I cannot explain my passion for study of religion and spirituality.
 My intellectual curiosity is not premeditated.
 It is spontaneous and inherent in me.
 I guess this is who I am.
 But because of my father’s sacrifice I am compelled to continue my research and writing.
 It is my way of expressing my atonement and gratitude to him.

 Perhaps my father was right in a sense.
 I don’t believe in any systemic belief systems that are not truly spiritual.
 In the same manner that Jesus Christ loved his Father and preached outside the established institutions.
 He shared His presence with the outcast, the poor and the maimed.
-He taught his followers to love each other, to feed each other, to heal each other and live together as a community.
-Outside the reach of religious and secular established institutions.
+He taught his followers to love each other, to love your neighbor as yourself, outside the reach of established religious institutions.